 - Space issues: For smaller kitchens, we might recommend prioritizing gloss finishes.
 Matte absorbs light, meaning it makes spaces feel smaller, not larger.

 - No spill prevention: As we noted above, matte finishes are much better than gloss at concealing spills, smudges or other issues.
 But they aren’t better at actually preventing these occurrences, and this can lead to oil, grease and other materials building up over time and requiring tougher cleaning if they aren’t addressed.

 - Cleaning difficulty: In addition, cleaning matte surfaces can be a bit tougher than gloss.
 It’s tougher to do without leaving your own streaks behind, and matte finishes may also slightly absorb certain stains permanently.

-For more on choosing matte finishes versus gloss, or to learn about any of our kitchen remodel services like custom countertops and many others, speak to the staff at Accent Interiors today.
+For more on choosing matte finishes versus gloss, or to learn about any of our kitchen remodel services like custom countertops and many others, speak to the staff at Accent Countertops today.